 China to Japan

 Kiko are native to Asia and north-eastern Europe.
 The Chinese have cultivated them as flowering herbs since the 15th century BCE.
-The perennials’ stems are used in Chinese cuisine, the blooms brewed into tisanes and in Korea their petals are used to flavour rice wine.
+The perennials’ stems are used in Chinese cuisine, and their blooms brewed into fragrant tisanes.
+In Korea their petals are used to flavour rice wine.

 Chrysanthemums were introduced into Japan for medicinal purposes during the 8th century CE.
 Japanese royalty in particular marvelled at their apparent ability to bring about longevity and rejuvenation.
 Not long after, a stylised kiko design was adopted as the seal of the Emperor.

-Over 150 chrysanthemum designs exist, therefore the motif with two layers of sixteen petals was eventually standardised to exclusively represent the Emperor.
+Over 150 chrysanthemum designs exist.
+Therefore, the motif with two layers of sixteen petals was eventually standardised to exclusively represent the Emperor.
 Members of the royal family are signified by versions with differing petal numbers.
-The chrysanthemum remains an imperial symbol today, with a 14 petal version appearing on sovereign authorised documents, such as passports.
+The chrysanthemum remains an imperial symbol today, with a fourteen-petal version appearing on sovereign authorised documents, such as passports.

 The Chrysanthemum Throne

 The Emperor of Japan is said to hold the Chrysanthemum Throne.
 The highest honour bestowed by the Emperor is called the Supreme Order of the Chrysanthemum.
-So you can see this little flower holds a lot of symbolic weight in the island nation known globally for its sakura (cherry blossoms).
+So you can see how this little flower holds a lot of symbolic weight in Japan, despite the country being known globally for its cherry blossoms.

 Experience Japan’s autumnal chrysanthemums

-If you want to experience the full spectrum of kiko varieties and presentation, best to visit Japan when the leaves are turning.
+If you want to experience the full spectrum of kiko varieties, best to visit Japan when the leaves are turning.
 Shinjuku Gyoen National Garden in Tokyo has a yearly display of kiko from around Japan in early November.
-To experience the waning art of kiku ningyo (chrysanthemum figures or dolls), Nihonmatsu has a reputation for the best exhibition which has continued since its initiation in 1930.
+To experience the waning art of kiku ningyo (chrysanthemum figures or dolls), Nihonmatsu has a reputation for the best exhibition.
+It has been taking place since 1930.

 Peace, love & inspiring travel,